 - Send us an email at [email protected] with some feedback about how it went.

 That’s it.
 The feedback you choose to provide is really up to you.
 If you want to write up a battle report with pictures, great!
 We’ll publish it.
 If you want to just say: “Hey, it went great, I learned <insert lesson here> about how to leverage warbands,” we’ll collate that feedback and then publish a big “after mission” report at the end of the month.
-If you want to edit InfinityTheTactic’s page on Morlocks with all your findings, please do!
-Just send us an email to let us know.

-But what if I’m lazy?
+But what if I’m busy?

 Why email us?
 Well, we’re just a bunch of Bromads that love the game and the community, and we want to give back.
 We’ll be raffling off some swag to a random contributor each month.
 Certainly nothing like a fully painted army or table–we’re just doing this in our spare time with our limited hobby budgets, but we’ll try to make it worth your while.
 And after all, this whole thing is about improving your game.